wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 Filtering events from Windows Event Channel with queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Events from the Windows Event channel can be filtered as below.
+In this example, only events which levels are less or equal to "3" are checked.

 .. code-block:: xml